gabsillis/iceicle/doc/index.rst

 Gauss-Newton
 ------------

-:cpp:class:`iceicle::solvers::corrigan_lm` is a nonlinear optimization solver.
+:cpp:class:`iceicle::solvers::CorriganLM` is a nonlinear optimization solver.
 This uses a regularized version of the Gauss-Newton method (can be seen as a hybrid between Gauss-Newton and Levenberg-Marquardt) with linesearch.
 In each nonlinear iteration, it solves the following subproblem: